TodePond/TodePondDotCom/wikiblogarden/learn/dynamicland/readme.md

 <br>

 I don't blame this person at all and I don't have any bad feelings towards them.
 Quite the opposite!
-I thank them deeply for spending time talking to me.
+I thank them deeply for spending the time to talk to me.
 It was very helpful and rewarding.

 I also don't blame them for deleting their twitter account.
 I commend their boldness and principle!

-I just think it's sad that we lost that conversation.
+I just think it's sad we lost that conversation.

 <br>